 The more you can get your name out there, the more chances your photography business will be noticed by vendors who share a vision similar to yours.
 When you engage with like-minded business owners who serve the same client as you, you can expand your reach and grow your wedding photography business more rapidly.

-Jacquelynn Buck, ShootDotEdit Customer, attends events or groups where other photographers and vendors are to help build relationships.
+Photographer Jacquelynn Buck attends events or joins groups where other photographers and vendors are present to help build lasting professional relationships.

-“Whether it is connecting to a local venue or wedding coordinator, scheduling a booth at a bridal expo (yes those still work), trading business with other photographers (photographers you respect make great referral partners – because we all get inquiries for dates we are already booked, right?) or joining a professional networking group – it’s all about building relationships.” – Jacquelynn Buck
+“Whether it is connecting with a local venue or wedding coordinator, scheduling a booth at a bridal expo (yes, those still work), trading business with other photographers (photographers you respect make great referral partners - because we all get inquiries for dates we are already booked, right?) or joining a professional networking group - it’s all about building relationships,” insists Jacquelynn.

-Here are a few other tips connecting with vendors:
+Here are a few other tips for connecting with vendors:

-- Be the center of your network: Setup face-to-face meetings with your vendors.
+- Be the center of your network: Set up face-to-face meetings with your vendors.
 This says a lot about you as a person because most people communicate through email or social media.
-Vendors will see you are interested in creating a lasting relationship with them.
+Showing interest to meet in person could make your vendors feel you are interested in creating a lasting relationship with them.
+Of course, keep in mind the COVID-19 protocols of the post-pandemic world!

 Just like creating a social schedule is important, the same goes for vendor relationships.
 To stay top of mind and relevant, you need to always think of how you can help them and regularly meet up with them in person.